 - Ramp Width – 48 inches of clear space between handrails.

-Rise: The rise for any single ramp run shall be 30 inches maximum which means it can be 30 feet long maximum before you are required to have a resting platform.
+- Ramp Rise – The rise for any single ramp run shall be 30 inches maximum which mean it can be 30 feet long maximum before you are required to have a resting platform.